 Young plants are available from garden centres in spring as an alternative to sowing.

-Pinch out the growing tips of chillies when they are about 20cm (8in) tall to encourage bushiness; sideshoots (the shoots forming between the main stem and leaves) can be further pinched back if you want lots of smaller fruit.
+Pinch out the growing tips when plants are about 20cm (8in) tall, to encourage branching, which should lead to more fruit.
+Sideshoots (the shoots forming between the main stem and leaves) can be further pinched back if you want even more but smaller fruits.

-You may need to stake and tie plants in if they produce lots of heavy fruit.
+You may need to stake plants if they produce a heavy crop of large peppers.

-Water regularly and feed with a high potash liquid fertiliser once the first fruit has set.
+Water regularly and feed with a high potash liquid fertiliser (such as tomato feed) once the first fruit has set.